Autism starts when a child is very young. Children with an autism spectrum disorder have:

-- Evaluation of academic and learning problems, including intellectual disability
+- Evaluating academic and learning problems, including intellectual disability

-- Evaluation of speech and language, feeding and sleep disorders
+- Evaluating speech and language, feeding, and sleep disorders

 - Evaluating assistive technology needs

-- Evaluation and treatment of adults with autism spectrum disorders
+- Evaluating and treating adults with autism spectrum disorders

 We work hard to make your visit convenient and efficient, and we communicate with your family doctor or other health care providers to make sure everyone understands the care your child needs.